ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: new_window}{: external}.
 {: note}

-1. Enter the  `wkrsysval qipltype` command and change the value to **1**.
+1. Enter the  `wrksysval qipltype` command and change the value to **1**.
 The `wrksysval qipltype` command changes the `sysval QIPLTYPE` value.

-2. Enter the `pwrdwnsys` command to restart the IBM i operating system (OS).
+2. Enter the `pwrdwnsys` command twith the `RESTART` paramater to restart the IBM i operating system (OS).

 3. At the DST console on restart, enter `QSECOFR/QSECOFR` and change the password.

 4. Enter the `wrksysval qipltype` command and change the value to **0**.

-5. Reenter the `pwrdwnsys` command to restart the IBM i OS again.
+5. Reenter the `pwrdwnsys` command with the `RESTART` parameter to restart the IBM i OS again.

 You can now log in, run `STRSST`, and manage the newly attached disk as the password is manageable.